niallriddell/constellation-extensions-challenge/WidgetTutorial.md

    [View all](https://design.pega.com/develop/summary-list/#View-all) support to the **SummaryList**.

-> [!NOTE] "... a View all Button will render at the bottom of the list.
-This is
+> "... a View all Button will render at the bottom of the list.
+This is handy
-> handy for delaying API requests to retrieve entire lists of data until an
+> for delaying API requests to retrieve entire lists of data until an explicit
-> explicit request is made.
-It is recommended to use the view all component in
+> request is made.
+It is recommended to use the view all component in these
-> these situations.
+> situations.
 This component accepts the same list as the SummaryList, and
 > similarly can take actions and loading as well as props related to the
 > SearchInput component."